-Greece: Electricity market competition between PPC power utility and private suppliers21.
-July 2015. / SEE Energy News
+Greece: Electricity market competition between PPC power utility and private suppliers, SEE Energy News

 Despite dominant market share of PPC power utility on retail market some electricity supplying companies are seeking their market share.